 When you join the Wallingford Family YMCA, you are joining a community, not just a gym.
 We want to ensure that you are getting the most out of your membership, and we are here to help you do just that!
 Here are some quick links to help you settle in:

-- Our Facebook pages are a great way to connect, and to learn more about our community.
-We have several pages, so you can focus on specific interests.
+- Our social media sites are a great way to connect and to learn more about our community.
+Check out the links above to follow us on Facebook, Twitter & Instagram.

 If you have questions or comments at any time, we welcome you to contact us.
 Your feedback helps to ensure that we meet the needs of our members and our community.
 We look forward to seeing you at the Y!